 An effective system of internal control can give managers the means to provide accountability for their programs, as well as the means to obtain reasonable assurance that the programs they direct meet established goals and objectives.
 While managers have a significant impact on the organization’s system of internal control, every employee of the organization has a responsibility and a role in ensuring that the system is effective in achieving the College’s mission.

-SUNY Delhi’s Internal Control Program is comprised of four main components designed to ensure that daily operating practices and procedures are sufficient to minimize the possibility of operational failure, overspending, or other actions inconsistent with Campus policies or violations of law by reviewing, evaluating, and improving the College's existing systems and procedures.
+SUNY Delhi’s Internal Control Program is comprised of four main components (Segmentation, Risk Assessment, Reviews, and Training) designed to ensure that daily operating practices and procedures are sufficient to minimize the possibility of operational failure, overspending, or other actions inconsistent with Campus policies or violations of law by reviewing, evaluating, and improving the College's existing systems and procedures.
 SUNY Delhi's Internal Control program is developed in accordance with The New York State Governmental Accountability, Audit, and Internal Control Act of 1987 and SUNY's Internal Control Guidelines.

 The New York State Governmental Accountability, Audit and Internal Control Act of 1987 (Internal Control Act) requires all state agencies, including each SUNY Campus, to maintain a system of internal controls and a formal internal control program.